 Meanwhile, this group of folks knows how to celebrate in style and I’m pretty jealous.
 It’s customary to have a nice toast before the reception with just the members of the bridal party.
 Typically it’s time to pop open the bubbly but the newly minted Mr. and Mrs. Rogers decided to go for something a bit more refined.
 When Liz’s grandfather passed, they came across this bottle of Scotch that was aged 12 years… 90 years ago.
 Needless to say they decided this would have to be enjoyed on a very special occasion.
 Also, it was a wonderful way to pay homage to her grandfather.
 Now that’s how you make a memorable toast!

-The reception hall at the Manor is beautiful.
+The reception hall at the Manor in West Orange is beautiful.
 It didn’t even need any dolling up, but these little touches definitely helped make it feel unique to Liz and Martin.

 Leave it to the guys to have a sword fight with ribbons meant for twirling.
 Can’t blame them though, looks like a lot of fun.